mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 that defines how machines can communicate on the internet.

+**MDN:**
+Mozilla Developer Network -
+MDN Web Docs is an open-source, collaborative project documenting web platform technologies.

 **MRO:**
 Method Resolution Order -
 The rules that Python follows
 when handling multiple inheritance in classes

+**OWASP:**
+Open Web Application Security Project -
+A nonprofit foundation that works to improve the security of software on the web

 **PEP:**
 Python Enhancement Proposal -